 “How about a screwdriver since they’re really putting the screws to us.”

-“Or a sex on the beach since we may be totally fucked.”
+“Or a sex on the beach since we’re totally fucked.”

-“Or maybe this requires something more classic, like a nice single malt with earthy characteristics.”
+“Perhaps this requires a more classic choice—a nice single malt with earthy characteristics.”

 “Or 151 rum.
-Just shoot it back and get it over with.
+Shoot it back and get it over with.
 And it’s flammable to boot.”

 “A Mickey Finn.”